fsharp/fsharp.org/community/projects/index.md

 all efforts which support our [mission](/foundation.html).
 Some of the open community projects you can contribute to are below.

 These projects may be at an early stage, and are not necessarily appropriate for production use.
+Out of small beginnings, great things come!

 To add a project to this list, log on to GitHub, [edit this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/use/osprojects/index.md) and submit a pull request.